Analytics

 Both errors and requests support one-click copy for AI debugging:

-- Errors: Full context with procedure path, error code, input, headers (authorization redacted), stack trace, traced spans, and total duration
+- Errors: Full context with procedure path, error code, input, headers, stack trace, traced spans, and total duration

 - Requests: HTTP metadata, all procedure calls with input/output, span waterfall with timing breakdown